 The UK’s exit from the EU has implications for the devolution settlement and the matters on which the Assembly can legislate.
 Read more about the bodies facilitating engagement between the devolved administrations and the UK Government on Brexit, as well as the Common Frameworks process.

 Governance of EU Exit Agreements

-Oversight bodies were established within the Withdrawal Agreement to ensure the proper implementation and application of the agreement.
-There are three tiers of governance, each reporting upwards to the other.
+Oversight bodies were established within the Withdrawal Agreement and Trade and Cooperation Agreement to ensure the proper implementation and application of the agreements.

 A significant amount of primary and secondary legislation is required to deal with Brexit and ensure the functioning of the Protocol on Ireland/Northern Ireland.